Novalnet-AG/kajabi-payment-integration-novalnet/README.md

 ## Prerequisites
 To accept and process Novalnet payments in Kajabi, you need a Novalnet merchant account.
 You will get one [here](https://www.novalnet.de/kontakt/sales).

+## Demo
+After successful configuration you can test the checkout process with our demo test credentials, which can be found on the Novalnet [developer portal](https://developer.novalnet.de/testing).

 ## Languages Supported
 Novalnet payment integration for Kajabi is available in English and German languages.
 Live technical support available for customers in various languages that include: